 We’ll take this opportunity to make two unrelated changes to the JEP Process:

-JEP authors will be required only to be Contributors, not Committers.
-If a JEP’s original author is not even an Author in some OpenJDK Project then that person must find an Author (or Committer or Reviewer) to draft the JEP in JBS.
+JEP Authors will be required only to be Contributors, not Committers.
+If a JEP’s Author is not a Committer then the Owner must be a Committer.
 It will remain the case that only a Committer can submit a JEP.

 Create a new mailing list where large, cross-component JEPs with deep impact to the platform can be discussed until such time as they have Project-specific mailing lists.